apify/apify-docs/sources/platform/actors/development/actor_definition/output_schema.md

 }
 ```

 The template above defines the configuration for the default dataset output view.
 Under the `views` property, there is one view titled _Overview_.
-The view configuartion consists of two main steps:
+The view configuration consists of two main steps:

 1. `transformation` - set up how to fetch the data.
 2. `display` - set up how to visually present the fetched data.